 ALTITUDE (Aliskiren Trial in Type 2 Diabetes Using Cardiovascular and Renal Disease Endpoints) was a study designed to test the benefit of adding aliskiren to a standard therapy of an ACE-inhibitor or an angiotensin II receptor blocker in patients with type 2 diabetes mellitus and chronic kidney disease, cardiovascular disease, or both.
 The study was terminated early because of an increased risk of adverse outcomes.
 Cardiovascular death and stroke were both numerically more frequent in the aliskiren group than in the placebo group and adverse events and serious adverse events of interest (hyperkalaemia, hypotension and renal dysfunction) were more frequently reported in the aliskiren group than in the placebo group.

-Reduction of blood pressure with low (0.1mg/kg), medium (0.3mg/kg) and high (0.6mg/kg) target doses of once-daily fosinopril sodium was evaluated in a randomised double-blind study of 252 children and adolescents aged 6 to 16 years of age with hypertension or high-normal blood pressure.
-At the end of the four weeks of treatment, the mean reduction from baseline in trough systolic blood pressure was similar for children treated with low, medium and high dose fosinopril sodium.
+Reduction of blood pressure with low (0.1mg/kg), medium (0.3mg/kg) and high (0.6mg/kg) target doses of once-daily fosinopril was evaluated in a randomised double-blind study of 252 children and adolescents aged 6 to 16 years of age with hypertension or high-normal blood pressure.
+At the end of the four weeks of treatment, the mean reduction from baseline in trough systolic blood pressure was similar for children treated with low, medium and high dose fosinopril.
 No dosage response relationship was demonstrated between the three doses.
 The optimum dosage has not been determined in children of any age.
-An appropriate dose strength is not available for children weighting less then 50kg.
+An appropriate dose strength is not available for children weighting less than 50kg.

-After oral administration, the extension of the absorption of fosinopril sodium averages 30% to 40%.
-The absorption of fosinopril sodium is not affected by the presence of food in gastrointestinal tract, however the speed of the absorption might be reduced.
+After oral administration, the extension of the absorption of fosinopril averages 30% to 40%.
+The absorption of fosinopril is not affected by the presence of food in gastrointestinal tract, however the speed of the absorption might be reduced.
 Rapid and complete hydrolysis to active fosinoprilat occurs in the gastrointestinal mucosa and liver.
 The time to reach the maximum plasma concentration is approximately three hours and is independent of administered dose.
-After multiple or single doses, the pharmacokinetic parameters (Cmax, AUC) are directly proportional to the fosinopril sodium dose that has been taken.
+After multiple or single doses, the pharmacokinetic parameters (Cmax, AUC) are directly proportional to the fosinopril dose that has been taken.